EnMasseProject/enmasse/README.md

     oc process -f https://raw.githubusercontent.com/EnMasseProject/openshift-configuration/master/generated/tls-enmasse-template.yaml | oc create -f -

+This will also create a route called 'messaging' using TLS passthrough.
+In order for this to work, you must ensure that your OpenShift cluster has a [router](https://docs.openshift.org/latest/install_config/router/index.html#install-config-router-overview).
+Then, you can connect to openshift cluster using AMQP over TLS with SNI.
+Have a look at the [rhea TLS example](https://github.com/grs/rhea/blob/master/examples/tls/tls_client.js).
+The SNI host would be the host generated for the 'messaging' route.

 ## Configuring

 By default, the template will setup 4 addresses with the following 4 different address types: